 In the app’s build metadata in an fdroiddata collection

-repository of build metadata.
-This follows a file layout modeled
+of build metadata.
+This follows a file layout modeled after fastlane

-layout will be copied into the repo and added to the repo’s index file
+will be copied into the repo and added to the repo’s index file by

 - <fdroiddata>/ └── metadata/ └── <package-id>/ └── <locale>/ ├── full_description.txt ├── short_description.txt ├── title.txt ├── video.txt ├── changelogs/ │ ├── <version-code>.txt │ └── <version-code>.txt └── images/ ├── featureGraphic.png ├── icon.png ├── promoGraphic.png ├── tvBanner.png ├── phoneScreenshots/ │ └── *.png ├── sevenInchScreenshots/ │ └── *.png ├── tenInchScreenshots/ │ └── *.png ├── tvScreenshots/ │ └── *.png └── wearScreenshots/ └── *.png